rsamf/wow-fishing-bot/README.md

 I think I had an encounter with an admin as I was working and testing this program, but since I was supervising it, I was able to take command and show human-like reactions.

+**Also, this program is really accurate if you catch decent template images.**

 ## Todo:
 - ~~Find best bob location, continually (not on first frame)~~
-- Create programmatic way to capture new templates
 - ~~Create documentation: how to use, how it works, etc...~~
+- ~~If splash wasn't detected for casting time length, then recast.
+This means it fails. <- Statistic opportunity here.~~
 - Create demo video
-- If splash wasn't detected for casting time length, then recast.
-This means it fails. <- Statistic opportunity here.
+- Create programmatic way to capture new templates